Chinese Tea Tasting

 "The presentation and care taken to make everyone feel welcome made this experience unforgettable.
 This was my first tea ceremony and I'm looking forward to many more!
 Loved the tea journal!"

-Wanda Rivero, Tasting guest
+Wanda Rivero, Tea tasting guest

 FAQ